caesarx26/scroll.github.io/README.md

 ## Description
  A website that displays colors and a navbar that can help you scroll through the site easily.
- This is a repository to host my color scroll website on github pages.
+ This is a repository to host the color scroll website on github pages.

 # scroll.github.io
 Use this Link to access it: